-Counting of the Omer begins on the evening of Tuesday, April 11th, 2017
+Counting of the Omer begins on the evening of April 20, 2019

 Behold, I (YAHUSHUA ha MASHIACH) send the Promise of MY FATHER upon you; but tarry in the city of Jerusalem until you are endued with power from on high.